Fiserv/Commerce-Hub/docs/Resources/Guides/Payeezy/Payeezy-Migration-ExtendedFeaturesFraud.md

 ## Configuration

+In Payeezy, fraud filters were set at the merchant level; in Commerce Hub, fraud filters are set at the MID (SiteId) level.

-In Payeezy RPM, a csv file containing positive and negative fraud filters could be uploaded to configure the MID.
+In Payeezy RPM, a csv file containing positive and negative fraud filters could be uploaded to configure the merchant settings.
 This functionality is not available in Marketplace.

 In Payeezy RPM, fraud filters could be printed from the screen or downloaded into a csv file.
 In CLX, the /rules/list/{clientID} and /rules/details/{rulesID} endpoints provide the information in JSON format.

+In Payeezy RPM, you could search a transaction, click on the detail, and create a new fraud filter based on that transaction.
+This functionality is not available in CLX.

 There is currently an unlimited number of values that can be set for each filter; however, a threshold will be determined and implemented at a future date. _Playbook will be updated with the specific number once it has been set._